 FHA Back Mortgage Loans and Forbearance

 Postponing or reducing loan payments while interest continues to accrue is a forbearance.
-FHA backed mortgage loans may be put under forbearance as a result of the CARES Act.
+FHA-backed mortgage loans may be put under forbearance as a result of the CARES Act.
 You can look yours up here to see if your mortgage is still FHA backed.

 Are non-FHA mortgages eligible for forbearance?